zhenlan0426/CompressARC/blog_post/BLOG POST.md

 To make the paradigm of information compression easier to understand, we will describe how we think about ARC-AGI in terms of a communication game.
 From this point on, we will presume some prior knowledge about information/communications theory, eg. KL divergences.

 Suppose Alice wants to send the ARC-AGI dataset to Bob using the fewest number of bits possible,
-- Bob must be able to reconstruct all the problems as well as held-out solutions[^-1],
+- Bob must be able to reconstruct all the problems as well as held-out solutions,
 - Bob's reconstructed problems must be correct,
 - there is no restriction on what held-out solutions Bob ends up reconstructing,
 - both Alice and Bob's computers can run for arbitrarily long amounts of time for encoding and decoding,